Pylons/pyramid/docs/tutorials/bfgwiki2/definingviews.rst

 named ``view_page`` will display an individual page, another named ``add_page`` will allow a page to be added, and a final view callable named ``edit_page`` will allow a page to be edited.
-We'll describe each one briefly and show the resulting ``views.py`` file afterwards.
+We'll describe each one briefly and show the resulting ``views.py`` file afterward.

 .. note::